wellbyt3/bugalytics-leaderboard/README.md

 Tau applies a slow, steady penalty for inactivity.

 This implementation takes the following stance: If you claim to be one of the best, you should prove it a couple times a year in the contest scene.
 Blockchain security is unique in that it provides this opportunity to literally everyone.
 If you don’t, contest results (or the lack of them) speak louder than your sales and marketing ever could.

+### Additional Modifications
+There are a number of nuances.....

+#### Participation Effort
+Sometimes a strong security researcher may spend very little time and do poorly on a contest.
+That has nothing to do with skill and everything to do with just not investing the time to do well.
+We don't want these contests impacting the skill rating of some of the best performers.
+To handle this, the script calculate the total number of contests a security researcher has participated in, then based on this number determines a certain percentage of contest that do not impact their TrueSkill score.

+Here's the buckets of contests and the percent removed:
+- <= 5: include all
+- 6 to 10: exclude 10%
+- 10 to 20: exclude 15%
+- 20 to 40: exclude 20%
+- 40 to 60: exclude 25% // 45
+- 60 to 80: exclude 30% // 56
+- 80 to 100: exclude 35%
+- 100 to 120: exclude 50%
+- Greater than 120, exclude 60%

 ## The bugalytics.xyz Leaderboard